jaroslawjanas/musical-octo-pancake/README.md

 mvn package
 ```

-to runt the tests and compile a jar file that you can use.
+to run the tests and compile a jar file that you can use.
 After the process ends you can find the packaged jar file in `musical-octo-pancake\target\musical-octo-pancake-<version>-<release>.jar`

 ## Usage